PaulSchmidtGit/Heritability/README.md

 # Heritability in Plant Breeding
-This GitHub respository contains `R` and `SAS` codes for the calculation of a number of measures for heritability on enty-mean basis.
+This GitHub respository contains `R` and `SAS` codes for the calculation of a number of methods for heritability on enty-mean basis.
 Its aim is to provide helpful examples for researchers and practicioners in the field of plant breeding or genereal cultivar evaluation trials.

-It is work in progress and will be updated regularly.
+It is work in progress and will be updated from time to time.

 #### Contact
 Please don't hesitate to contact me about any of this! <br />